Baclofen High: Can Recreational Use of Baclofen Bring Euphoria?

 - What Are The Risks Associated With Baclofen Recreational Use?

-Can Baclofen Get You High?
+Can Baclofen Get One High?

 Baclofen is classified as a gamma-aminobutyric (GABA), and it contains ingredients that can lead to a change in the mood or behavior of a person.
 Despite the fact that Lioresal is not classified as a narcotic, changes that muscle-relaxants causes to the body can reach a level where the user begins to get the effects that we can characterize as euphoria or high, especially when it is consumed in higher quantities than prescribed by a physician.